techlaunch/99_bottles_of_beer/README.md

 # 99 Bottles of Beer
 On this exercise,  your will recite the lyrics to the beloved classic, field-trip favorite song: 99 Bottles of Beer on the Wall.

-Create an app that using loops and conditional statents print on screen the verses as they shown below.
-Each verse should be on a different line and note that not all verses are identical.
+Create an app that using loops and conditional statements, print on screen the verses as they shown below.
+Each verse should be on a different line, with enough space bertween lines to read the text easily.
+Note that not all verses are identical.

 ```
 99 bottles of beer on the wall, 99 bottles of beer.
 Take one down and pass it around, 98 bottles of beer on the wall.